 - Which is Better, the Employee Retention Credit or the PPP?

 - Is the Employee Retention Credit Taxable?

-The purpose of this guide is to help business owners understand if pursuing the ERC is possible for their business and if so, when they should initiate the process.
+The purpose of this guide is to help business owners understand if pursuing the ERC is possible for their business and if so, when and how they should initiate the process.